-(5) TAP is a low-income assistance program that commenced in July of 2017.
-It reduces customers' bills and results in a reduction in revenue for the Water Department.
-Foregone revenues on account of the TAP program are recovered under the TAP-R and true-up reconciliation process.
-"RATES - Annual Rate Adjustment - TAP Rate Reconciliation" below.
+(5) TAP is a low-income assistance program commenced in July of 2017.
+It will reduce customers' bills and result in a reduction in revenue for the Water Department.
+Foregone revenues on account of enrollment in TAP are expected to be recovered under the annual TAP-R and true-up reconciliation process.
+See "RATES - Annual Rate Adjustment - TAP Rate Reconciliation" below.